Colin-b/layaberr/README.md

-# Python Common Error Module #
+# Python Common Exception Module #

-Thin wrapper to handle error raised through pycommon-database and pycommon-server.
+Thin wrapper for handling exceptions.

-The module can be used to handle exception raised by pycommon-database and pycommon-server.
+The module is used to handle exception raised in pycommon-database and pycommon-server.

 ### Usage ###